What are current unsecured business loan interest rates?

 -

 A business loan can affect your personal credit report, but not always.
 Many lenders perform a hard credit check against your personal credit when applying for a business loan, especially if you don’t have a lengthy business credit history.
-Business loans may also affect your personal credit if you personally guarantee the loan, are a sole proprietor or you fund or back the loan with personal assets.
+Business loans may also affect your personal credit if you personally guarantee the loan, are a sole proprietor, or fund or back the loan with personal assets.

 -